 A summary of the complaints received including number and type will be reported to the Arthritis Research Canada’s Board of Directors annually.

-Arthritis Research Canada (ARC) is constantly seeking and applying leading edge ideas, practices and knowledge.
-ARC maintains our commitment to quality and pursuit of the highest standards while being accountable and transparent, meeting or exceeding standards and expectations for confidentiality, safety, protection of privacy and ethical conduct.
+Arthritis Research Canada is constantly seeking and applying leading edge ideas, practices and knowledge.
+Arthritis Research Canada maintains our commitment to quality and pursuit of the highest standards while being accountable and transparent, meeting or exceeding standards and expectations for confidentiality, safety, protection of privacy and ethical conduct.

 However we do recognize concerns may arise.
 Please contact Shauneen Kellner, Executive Director at firstname.lastname@example.org should you have any concerns or feedback.